zkspin/spin-sdk/guide/5_TECHNICAL_GUIDE_HACKATHON.md

 > Record down `image_hash` and `image_commitments` and `game_id`.
 If you have not recorded it down, just run it again.

+> If you face `Image not found`, just wait for few seconds and run it again.

 #### Tell the Frontend About Your Game

-Fill in `.env` under `frontend/.env` with information from the previous `publish-image` step.
+Create and fill in `.env.local` under `frontend/.env.local` with information from the previous `publish-image` step.

 If you have not recorded it down, just run it again.

 #### Create the Game & Upload the ZK Commitment On-Chain